gtagency/buzzmobile/README.md

 Environment
 -----------

-To get started, be running Ubuntu 14.04 (required for ROS Indigo) with python 2.7 installed.
+To get started, be running Ubuntu 16.04 (required for ROS Kinetic) with python 2.7 installed.
 Then run:

 ```bash